minibolt-guide/minibolt/guide/bonus/lightning/lightning-terminal.md

 * Go back to "Settings"

-* Click on "Bitcoin Transaction URL" and replace the default URL `https://mempool.space/tx/{txid}` by your own explorer: `https://raspibolt.local:4000/tx/{txid}`.
-Replace `raspibolt.local` by your node IP if necessary.
+* Click on "Bitcoin Transaction URL" and replace the default URL `https://mempool.space/tx/{txid}` by your own explorer: `https://minibolt.local:4000/tx/{txid}`.
+Replace `minibolt.local` by your node IP if necessary.
 This will preserve your privacy when looking up transactions from the Terminal.

 * Optional: Replace the default Lightning Node URL `https://1ml.com/node/{pubkey}` by the Amboss explorer: `https://amboss.space/node/{pubkey}`